-The amount you should feed your Komondor will vary with size, age and lifestyle, so it’s best to speak with your veterinarian to find the best diet suited to your dog.
+The amount you should feed your Komondor will vary with size, age, and lifestyle, so it’s best to speak with your veterinarian to find the best diet suited to your dog.

 Dogs should always be fed a high-quality diet that contains lean proteins and crucial vitamins for optimal health.
 Again, speak with your veterinarian to determine the best fit.

 Determining the best quality dog food can be difficult.
-As a general rule, look for foods without fillers like modified cornstarch, soybean hulls and other by-products.
-Stick to whole ingredients like meat, poultry, fish, fruits and vegetables.
+As a general rule, look for foods without fillers like modified cornstarch, soybean hulls, and other by-products.
+Stick to whole ingredients like meat, poultry, fish, fruits, and vegetables.

 Some dogs do well on grain-free diets.
 This varies among individuals, meaning it’s one more thing to ask your vet about.

-This breed is gentle and affectionate with their families, including kids.
+Gentle and affectionate with families, including kids

 Where to Adopt or Buy a Komondor